 Pelvic Mesh refers to polypropylene mesh implants to treat women treated for stress urinary incontinence or pelvic organ prolapse.
 There has been significant media coverage on the topic, including an episode on The Project.
 Media coverage highlights the little known reality that when a pelvic mesh implant goes wrong, it can go badly wrong, with life-changing, permanent effects.
+This is of particular concern given that stress urinary incontinence is not a painful or life-threatening condition.
 Complications can occur any time from straight after surgery to years afterwards.
-The Therapeutic Goods Administration has recently updated the list of complications and these are listed at the bottom of this page.
+The Therapeutic Goods Administration has recently updated the list of complications from the implants and these are listed at the bottom of this page.

 Women face many barriers when seeking treatment after things have gone wrong.
 Getting diagnosed can be very difficult, and most of the care is poorly co-ordinated and mainly in the private sector, causing a cost burden to the women impacted.
 Currently there only partial removal options for women, and it would appear that Western Australia does not have the right equipment or staff to determine when the mesh has migrated from its original placement, a common complication.

 The Australian Pelvic Mesh Support Group is a key resource for women affected.
 At the beginning of 2017 there were 400 members but this number has ballooned out to more than 1,000 in the wake of the media coverage.